NetickNetworking/NetickDocumentation/articles/3-player-character-movement.md

 ### Gameplay & Visual Seperation
 In the `NetworkRigidbody` component, there is a `Render Transform` field which asks for a `Transform`.
-Because Netick is a tick-based netcode.
-It means movement will happen at fixed-rate which is lower than your FPS.
+Because Netick is a tick-based netcode, it means movement will happen at a fixed rate which is lower than your FPS.
 Which will cause unsmooth movement.
 To fix this, we use interpolation which lets us give smoothed position and rotation to our player character visual.

-1. Create a child on the player and name It "Visual".
+1. Create a child on the player and name it "Visual".
-2. Delete & Move the `Capsule (Mesh Filter)` and `Mesh Renderer` component to the Visual.
+2. Delete & Move the `Capsule (Mesh Filter)` and `Mesh Renderer` component to Visual.
-3. Assign Visual object to the `NetworkRigidbody` transform.
+3. Assign Visual to `Render Transform` of `NetworkRigidbody` .

 [Read More About Interpolation](interpolation.md)